polterguy/polterguy.github.io/tutorials/custom-design-ai-chatbot/index.md

 ![Embedding your AI Chatbot](/assets/images/embed-ai-chatbot.png)

 These CSS files are fetched from the _"/system/openai/front.files/chat/"_ folder.
-This folder contains the _"system designs"_ and you _should not_ modify these files, but rather create your own file based upon one of these files and put into your _"/etc/system/openai/css/chat/"_ folder.
+This folder contains the system designs and you _should not_ modify these files, but rather create your own file based upon one of these files and put into your _"/etc/system/openai/css/chat/"_ folder.
 This makes the system recognise your CSS file as a custom theme automatically, and results in that you can choose this theme as you embed your chatbot.
 Below is an image illustrating how this looks like for Seattle Ballooning specifically.

 ![Embed form with custom designs](/assets/images/seattle-ballooning-themes.png)